w314/notes/javaNotes/javaAdvanced.md

 _How to use Class class and related classes in reflect package to find and work with class members_

 > What is the Reflection API and what is it used for?

-> Reflection is a feature in the Java programming language.
+`Reflection` is a feature in the Java programming language.
 It allows an executing Java program to examine or "introspect" upon itself, and manipulate internal properties of the program.
 For example, it's possible for a Java class to obtain the names of all its members and display them.

-- The ability to examine and manipulate a Java class from within itself simply doesn't exist in other programming languages
-- One tangible use of reflection is in JavaBeans, where software components can be manipulated visually via a builder tool.
-The tool uses reflection to obtain the properties of Java components (classes) as they are dynamically loaded.
+- includes the reflect package and the `Class` class (which is in the lang package)
+- reflection allows programmatic access to information about a class itself and its members
+- used by debuggers, interpreters, frameworks, etc

+### Class class

+- instances of this class represent classes or interfaces themselves
+- getFields() / getDeclaredFields() / getField() / getDeclaredField()
+- getMethods() / getDeclaredMethods() / getMethod() / getDeclaredMethod()
+- getConstructors() / getDeclaredConstructors() / getConstructor() / getDeclaredConstructor()
+- and much more information can be obtained a well

+### Method, Field, Constructor Classes

+- getModifiers(), getParameterTypes() getParameterCount(), and more
+- get(), getType(), set(), and more

-### Steps to use Reflection
+### Steps to use Reflection API

 The reflection classes, such as Method, are found in `java.lang.reflect`.
 There are three steps that must be followed to use these classes.:

 ##### 1. obtain a java.lang.Class object for the class that you want to manipulate

-- java.lang.Class is used to represent classes and interfaces in a running Java program.
+`java.lang.Class` is used to represent classes and interfaces in a running Java program.
 Retrieve references to classes with:

 - `Object.getClass()` method
 - `obj.class`
 - `Class.forName()` method